akibjawad/Preserving-unstructured-data/README.md

 | Are children ready to learn at primary school after leaving nursery care?
 Ofsted's chief inspector says many are not. | Are children ready to learn at primary school after leaving nursery care?
 Lindsey's chief inspector says many are not. | Ofsted's -> Lindsey's |
 | BREAKING NEWS: F1 champion Michael Schumacher shows 'moments of consciousness' after months in a coma, his agent has said http://bbc.in/1mP04zD | BREAKING NEWS: F1 champion Michael shows 'moments of consciousness' after some period in a coma, his agent has said http://bbc.in/1mP04zD | Michael Schumacher -> Michael, months-> some period, |
 | Have you ever seen a cross between a goat and a sheep?
 You have now...Video courtesy of the Irish Farmers | Have you ever seen a cross Meghan?
 You have now...Video courtesy of Gerald | "a goat and a sheep" -> "Meghan", "Irish Farmers" -> Gerald |

+Now let's check problems of current model, Current model detects private info correctly, but it sometimes fail to detect type of private info.
+See Malaysia is replaced by a person's name.
+To solve this we need train the model with data. which has enough country names.
+Second problem is sentence meaning is different if we just replace private noun phrases.
+See the last example, "a goat and a sheep" is replaced by a "person name".